KritsadakornMoonmai/Examensarbete-chat/README.md

 Chat Web Application

 ## Overview
 This project is a Web application development built during my thesis project from a Higher Vocational Education school.
-Its purpose is to under stand how the chat in actual life works, and complete my hobby project from summer.
+Its purpose is to understand how the chat in actual life works, improves my knowledge about full-stack web application, and complete my hobby project from summertime.

 ## Features
 - Real-time chat using WebSockets